-Learning French will equip the students with a highly markable skill, useful in many employment areas.
+Learning French will equip the students with a highly marketable skill, useful in many employment areas.
 European and British businesses have a need for qualified French speakers.
-A qualification in French is a valuable asset in the world of banking, insurance, European community law, stock broking and journalism.
+A qualification in French is an asset in the world of banking, insurance, European community law, stock broking and journalism.